Rating: 5.00

 • Please keep all the ingredients ready before cooking.
 It’s super important to do this before cooking any recipe out there and especially even more so when cooking a curry.
 That’s because there may be ingredients to add in just at the right time and if you don’t have all the ingredients ready, you may get overwhelmed while cooking.

 • This dish should not be cooked in a hurry.
 Please make sure you have enough time on your hands when you decide to make this chicken korma recipe.
 It doesn’t take long to cook and this is such an easy chicken korma recipe BUT you need to dedicate the given time to each step as given in the instructions.
 That’s what will give you the best curry ever!
-Please don’t jump through any step because these small things make a hugeee difference.
+Please don’t jump through any step because these small things make a huuuge difference.

 • The onions need to be ground to a really fine paste.
 In an authentic chicken korma recipe, you are not supposed to have long slices of onions in the curry.
 If you choose to not grind your onions to a paste, the curry will still taste good but it won’t be authentic chicken korma and it’ll lack that yum taste that comes from browned onion paste.